sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 An SDN appliance in a multi-tenant network appliance (meaning 1 SDN appliance will have multiple cards; 1 card will have multiple machines or bare-metal servers), which supports Virtual Ports.
-These can map to policy buckets corresponding to customer workloads, example: Virtual Machines, Bare Metal servers.
+These can map to policy buckets corresponding to customer workloads, for example: Virtual Machines or Bare Metal servers servers.

 The Elastic Network Interface (ENI), is an independent entity that has a collection of routing policies.
-ENI has specified identification criteria, which are also used to identify **packet direction**.
+Usually there is a 1:1 mapping between the VM NIC (Physical NIC) and the ENI (Virtual NIC).
+The ENI has specific match identification criteria, which is used to identify **packet direction**.
 The current version only supports **mac-address** as ENI identification criteria.

-Once a packet arrives on **Inbound** to the target (DPU), it must be forwarded to the correct ENI policy processing pipeline.
+Once a packet arrives **Inbound** to the target (DPU), it must be forwarded to the correct ENI policy processing pipeline.
 This ENI selection is done based on the **inner destination MAC** of the packet, which is matched against the MAC of the ENI.